Skip to main content

 The agent prevents duplicate additions—if you try to add a test that already exists, you’ll see a warning.

-3. Update locators and selectors to match your application
+3. Update locators, assertions, and timing to match the real UI

 Practical examples